-Some of our students complement the chemistry degree with a teaching certificate and pursue careers in secondary education.
-Others use their strong chemical background in nontraditional areas such as science writing, scientific computing, mass communications, and library and information science.
+Some of our students complement the undergraduate chemistry degree with a teaching certificate and pursue careers in secondary education.
+We encourage our students to take additional courses in business, computer science, environmental science, foreign languages, and other disciplines to build skills that complement their degree in Chemistry.
+Others use their strong chemical background in nontraditional areas such as:

-A chemistry degree also provides access to graduate and professional schools.
+A chemistry degree from Shippensburg University also provides access to graduate and professional schools.
 Half of our students pursue an advanced education.
-They enroll in programs which lead to careers in university teaching and research, toxicology, forensics, patent and environmental law, as well as health-related professions such as medicine and dentistry.
-In our scientific and technological society, opportunities abound.
+They enroll in programs that lead to careers in university teaching and research, toxicology, forensics, patent and environmental law, as well as health-related professions such as medicine and dentistry.

 Annual salaries in PA in chemistry-related jobs range from $30,000 to $71,000.